Indoor Air Quality and HVAC Systems

 ASHRAE is the leading organization in this field.
 Their standards are the basis for building codes in many localities.
 During a project, they have an interdisciplinary team that works with building owners and construction managers to ensure that the system is designed to perform optimally.
 ASHRAE also encourages other professional organizations to participate in the standard-setting process.

-Many federal and state agencies and organizations have a large presence in the area of indoor air quality.
+Many federal and state agencies and organizations have a large presence in the area of indoor air quality or air filtration.
 For example, the Department of Housing and Urban Development (HUD) has been working with the National Association of Home Builders Research Center and the U.S. Environmental Protection Agency to identify the hazards of building materials and ventilation.
 Similarly, the Occupational Safety and Health Administration has been investigating the causes of poor indoor air quality.

 Types of Contaminants

-There are many types of contaminants, including household chemicals, dust, and mold.
-People may suffer from headaches, fatigue, eye, nose, throat, and lung irritation due to poor indoor air quality.
-A properly designed ventilation system can help remove these contaminants from occupied spaces.
-Nevertheless, improper maintenance can result in harmful clogs and leaks that can lead to carbon monoxide poisoning.
+There are many types of contaminants, including household chemicals, dust, mold, and many other pollutants or particles.
+People may suffer from headaches, fatigue, eye, nose, throat, and lung irritation due to poor indoor air quality or indoor air pollution.
+A properly designed ventilation system and an air filter can help remove air pollution, contaminants, or airborne particles from occupied spaces.
+Nevertheless, improper maintenance of a ventilation system can result in harmful clogs and leaks that can lead to carbon monoxide poisoning due to poor air purification.
+This is why indoor air quality testing can be beneficial to the public health.

 Developing an indoor air quality plan is a good way to maintain the health and comfort of your employees and your customers.
-However, you need to consult with a professional who can assess the needs of your building.
-Besides, there is a wide range of products and services available that can improve the quality of your indoor air.
+With proper air conditioning systems using proper air filters, it can result in fresh air through the air ducts leading to a more enjoyable expierence.
+However, you need to consult with a professional who can assess the needs of your building with proper indoor air quality testing.
+Besides, there is a wide range of products and services available that can improve the quality of your indoor air such as an air purifier and air cleaners.
 Contact Pioneer today to start breathing easy again!